VijayRod/demo/aks/servicemesh-istio/README.md

 Installing Istio with `istioctl upgrade` together with the Istio-based service mesh add-on is *not supported*.
 As documented [here](https://learn.microsoft.com/en-us/azure/aks/istio-about#limitations), the add-on doesn't work with AKS clusters that have Istio installed outside of the add-on installation.
 Attempting to install the add-on in these circumstances may result in errors and symptoms such as:
 - `istioctl upgrade` deploying objects to the default `istio-system` namespace (which is different from the `aks-istio-system` namespace used by the AKS Istio add-on)
-- namespaces with a different label found with `kubectl get namespace -l istio-injection=enabled` (the AKS Istio add-on uses explicit versioning for namespace labels, as indicated [here](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#enable-sidecar-injection))
+- Namespaces with a different label found with `kubectl get namespace -l istio-injection=enabled` (the AKS Istio add-on uses explicit versioning for namespace labels, as indicated [here](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#enable-sidecar-injection))
-- pods in annotated namespaces not being deployed with AKS Istio add-on's `istio-proxy` sidecar container.
+- Pods deployed with the `istio-proxy` sidecar container using the image from `docker.io/istio` instead of the AKS Istio add-on's `mcr.microsoft.com/oss/istio`, as indicated [here](./logs/istioctl-upgrade.md).

 You can use `istioctl uninstall --purge` to clean up the non-add-on objects, but this would also delete the add-on CRDs.
 Therefore, after the clean up, it may be better to disable the add-on with `az aks mesh disable -g myResourceGroupName -n myClusterName`, and then re-enable it with `az aks mesh enable -g myResourceGroupName -n myClusterName`.
 Additionally, pods not having the sidecar container would need to be re-created.